A moderate walking tour along an ancient thoroughfare through central Japan.

 After breakfast in our inn, we first visit the town’s reconstructed barrier station that straddles the old highway.
 Here, samurai guards once checked each and every person for their authorisation to travel and for any banned transport of weapons.
 For the rest of the day, we leave the Nakasendo Way for a visit to Kaida Kogen, a beautiful plateau.
 We transfer by private vehicle to Karasawa-no-taki, a spectacular 100 metre high waterfall, from where we start our walk on the Hida Kaido, a spur to the Nakasendo Way, through forests over the Jizo Pass and down to the plateau.
 The plateau is dominated by Mt.
 Ontake-san, an active volcano that is considered sacred by an esoteric Buddhist sect.

 After lunch, our afternoon’s excursion continues on the spur road and takes us over another high pass.
 Here an optional short but stiff climb brings us to the site of an ancient castle from where, on a clear day, wonderful views are afforded over Kaida Kogen to Mt.
 Ontake.
 At 1,422m, it is also the highest point we reach on this tour.
-The descent from here leads us to our accommodation: another delightful, modern Japanese inn with onsen hot spring baths.
+The descent from here leads us to our accommodation: another delightful, traditional Japanese inn with onsen hot spring baths.

 Meals: Breakfast, lunch & dinner provided.

-Total walking: 14 km (8.7 miles).
+Total walking: 14km (8.7 miles).

 Total elevation gain: 673m (2,200ft).